-- · delay, scale back or eliminate some or all of our research and development programs; - · provide a license to third parties to develop and commercialize our technology that we would otherwise seek to develop and commercialize ourselves; - · seek strategic alliances or business combinations; - attempt to sell our company; - · cease operations; or - · declare bankruptcy.
+- · delay, scale back or eliminate some or all of our research and development programs; - provide a license to third parties to develop and commercialize our technology that we would otherwise seek to develop and commercialize ourselves; - seek strategic alliances or business combinations; - · attempt to sell our company; - cease operations; or - · declare bankruptcy.

 In addition, in connection with any funding, if we need to issue more equity securities than our certificate of incorporation currently authorizes, or more than 20% of the shares of our common stock outstanding, we may need stockholder approval.
 If stockholder approval is not obtained or if adequate funds are not available, we may be required to curtail operations significantly or to obtain funds through arrangements with collaborative partners or others that may require us to relinquish rights to certain of our technologies, product candidates, products or potential markets.
 Investors may experience dilution in their investment from future offerings of our common stock.
 For example, if we raise additional capital by issuing equity securities, such an issuance would reduce the percentage ownership of existing stockholders.
-In addition, assuming the exercise of all options and warrants outstanding and the conversion of the notes into common stock, as of March 31, 2010, we had 34,587,552 shares of common stock authorized but unissued and unreserved, which may be issued from time to time by our board of directors without stockholder approval.
-On April 1, 2010 and June 2, 2010, we closed on a private placement of convertible preferred stock and warrants.
-On May 25, 2010, our shareholders approved this financing and the increase of our authorized shares of common stock from 120,000,000 to 250,000,000.
-After giving effect for the private placement and the increase in authorized shares of common stock, we have 63,245,280 shares of common stock authorized but unissed and unreserved, which may be issued from time to time by our board of directors without stockholder approval.
+In addition, assuming the exercise of all options and warrants outstanding and the conversion of the notes into common stock, as of December 31, 2009, we had 18,268,537 shares of common stock authorized but unissued and unreserved, which may be issued from time to time by our board of directors without stockholder approval.
 Furthermore, we may need to issue securities that have rights, preferences and privileges senior to our common stock.
 Failure to obtain financing on acceptable terms would have a material adverse effect on our liquidity.